Methodological refinement of the submillimeter galaxy magnification bias. I. Cosmological analysis with a single redshift bin: Introduction

 Along this line, the submillimeter galaxy magnification bias has been put forward as a novel and independent cosmological probe that does not seem to suffer from the typical $\sigma_8-\Omega_m$ degeneracy found in other lensing observables.
 In particular, \citet{GON21} performed a first analysis and correction of the large-scale biases that could contaminate the signal and, as a consequence, the cosmological constraints.
 Moreover, \citet{BON21} divided up the foreground sample into four redshift bins to perform a tomographic analysis, which opened up the possibility of studying the time evolution of the dark energy equation of state.
 Although the Hubble constant could not be constrained, they obtained mean values of $\Omega_m=0.33^{+0.08}_{-0.16}$ and $\sigma_8=0.87^{+0.13}_{-0.12}$ at 68\% credibility within the $\Lambda$CDM model.

-The present work, which is intended to be released along two other companion papers, aims to build upon the aforementioned results with an important refinement of the methodology.
-In \textbf{[Paper I]}, to be referred to as Paper I, different measurement strategies for the cross-correlation function are discussed, along with the possible corresponding biases.
-The second paper (this one) addresses the cosmological and astrophysical constraints that can be derived using a single broad foreground redshift bin and the updated cross-correlation data following the conclusions of Paper I. The theoretical modeling of the signal is also revisited with respect to \citet{BON20} and \citet{GON21}, assessing the importance of the value of the logarithmic slope of the background galaxy number counts and of a certain numerical correction.
-In \textbf{[Paper III]}, to be referred to as Paper III, the analysis is extended to a tomographic setup, where the foreground sample is split into different redshift bins.
+The present work, which is intended to be released along another companion paper, aims to build upon the aforementioned results, along with a refinement in terms of the methodology.
+Here, we address the cosmological and halo occupation distribution (HOD) constraints that can be derived using a single broad foreground redshift bin and updated cross-correlation data.
+The computation of the theoretical model for the signal is also revisited with respect to \citet{BON20} and \citet{GON21}, assessing the importance of the value of the logarithmic slope of the background galaxy number counts and of a numerical correction regarding the computation of the non-linear power spectra.
+In \citet{BON23}, to be referred to as Paper II, the analysis is extended to a tomographic setup, where the foreground sample is split into different redshift bins.
 The dependence on the number of redshift bins and their range is discussed along with the possible improvements with respect to the use of a single broad bin.

-The study carried out in this work deals with the measurement of the angular cross-correlation function between a sample of background submillimeter galaxies from H-ATLAS \citep{PILBRATT10,EALES10} and a sample of foreground galaxies from GAMA II \citep{DRIVER11,BALDRY10,BALDRY14,LISKE15}.
-Assuming a flat $\Lambda$CDM cosmology, we have performed a Markov chain Monte Carlo (MCMC) analysis to derive the posterior probability distribution of both astrophysical and cosmological parameters.
-Additionally, we will include the information about the clustering of the foreground sample and discuss the importance of the steepness of the submillimeter galaxy number counts.
+The study carried out in this work uses the measurement of the angular cross-correlation function between a sample of background submillimeter galaxies from H-ATLAS \citep{PILBRATT10,EALES10} and a sample of foreground galaxies from GAMA II \citep{DRIVER11,BALDRY10,BALDRY14,LISKE15}.
+Assuming a flat $\Lambda$CDM cosmology, we performed a Markov chain Monte Carlo (MCMC) analysis to derive the posterior probability distribution of both HOD and cosmological parameters.
+Additionally, we include the information about the clustering of the foreground sample and discuss the importance of the steepness of the submillimeter galaxy number counts.